 Nonetheless, even Louis Grachos, the Palm Springs Art Museum‘s CEO and executive director said he considered the statue “”an unhealthy encouragement of risqué behavior of women.”
 How so, Mr. Grachos?
 And do you mean “by” women or “towards” women?
 (This nonsensical non-sequitur seems like an echo of rabid Bible-thumping Republicans who denounce permitting gay men to teach in schools because it promotes pedophilia!
 Or as daft as the notion–once used to scare kids off “indecent” behavior–that masturbation will cause blindness!)

 Steven H. Maloney, chair of the museum’s board of trustees, echoed Gracho’s sentiment in a letter to the mayor and city council.
 He then tripped over his own words by stating: “It also fundamentally misconstrues the role of cultural institutions, which is to facilitate a diverse public’s engagement with a rich array of culture and art.”
 In that case… baloney, Maloney!
 You’re being hypocritical!
 Likewise, the critique that the statue “undermines the seriousness of the arts conversations that are part of everyday life for the museum.”
 Er, again, what?
 This is the same museum that for years proudly displayed a giant pop-art sculpture of Snoopy in the lobby, and which in 2009 displayed images by controversial shock-photographer Robert Mapplethorpe that included of actress Sonia Braga topless.
-Where was the shock, horror cry of misogyny and sexism them?
-Apparently the emperor wears no clothes either!
+Where was the shock, horror cry of misogyny and sexism then?

 “The aesthetic question of ‘personal taste’ is a common dodge in public art discussions,” Knight disingenuously writes, while lacing his supposedly objectve diatribe against the “”offending sculpture”” with such subjective slaps as “offensive hunk of junk,” “shameful misogynist lark,” and “a blatantly sexist sculpture snickering at women in general [that] is unlikely to be widely cheered as it goes up in a tourist town.”